jimmyvallejo/Ai-md-demo/README.md

-#Ai-MD-Demo
+# Ai MD Demo

---Demo for basic chat App using Gpt 3.5 turbo
+-- Demo for basic chat App using Gpt 3.5 turbo, Still in Beta